 Laverne Cox ("Doubt"); Stacy London tests whether there is a science behind the right way to dress; minestrone soup.

-A foolproof cake; Sports Illustrated swimsuit model Hannah Jeter helps a viewer find the ideal bathing suit; John Gidding fixes a neighborhood's DIY fails; gnocchi.
+A foolproof cake; Sports Illustrated swimsuit model Hannah Jeter helps a viewer find the ideal bathing suit; John Gidding fixes a neighborhood's DIY fails; an easy recipe for gnocchi.

 Luke Wilson ("Old School"); inside Rachael's personal recipe books; the members of Foreigner; a New Yorker helps homeless people with breakfast sandwiches.